-Stray inductance in power routing will cause ringing whenever the opposite MOSFET is in diode conduction prior to switching on a low-side MOSFET or high-side MOSFET.
-Diode conduction occurs during break-before make time when the load current is inverse to the prior bridge polarity, i.e. following a fast decay cycle.
+Stray inductance in power routing will cause ringing whenever the opposite MOSFET is in diode conduction prior to switching on a low-side or high-side MOSFET.
+Diode conduction occurs during break-before make time whenever the load current is inverse to the following bridge polarity.
 The MOSFET bulk diode has a certain, type specific reverse recovery time and charge.
 This time typically is in the range of a few 10ns.
 During reverse recovery time, the bulk diode will cause high current flow across the bridge.
 This current is taken from the power supply filter capacitors (see thick lines Figure 3.5).
 Once the diode opens parasitic inductance tries to keep the current flowing.
 A high, fast slope results and leads to ringing in all parasitic inductivities (see Figure 3.6).
-This may lead to bridge voltage undershooting the GND level.
+This may lead to bridge voltage undershooting the GND level as well as fast pulses on VS and all MOSFET connections.
 It must be ensured, that the driver IC does not see spikes on its BM pins to GND going below -5V.
+Severe VS ripple might overload the charge-pump circuitry.
 Measure the voltage directly at the driver pins to driver GND.
 The amount of undershooting depends on energy stored in parasitic inductivities from low side drain to low side source and via the sense resistor RS to GND.